LendBit-p2p/xLendBit-Protocol-Contract/README.md

 ## Contributing

 We welcome and encourage contributions from developers and community members!
-If you're interested in contributing to Lendbit, please follow our [Contribution Guidelines] or reach out via **X** `@lendbit`.
+If you're interested in contributing to Lendbit, please reach out via **X** [`@LendbitFinance`](https://x.com/LendbitFinance).